 “Are you ok Sheryl?”
 She asked.

-Yes, I’m sorry, I was thinking about doing some remodeling myself back home.
+“Yes, I’m sorry, I was thinking about doing some remodeling myself back home.”

 “Oh, I see, would you like some snacks before wine or would you wait for it?”
+Spoke Claudia.

-I’m good, water would be great.
-I’ll definitely have wine when Regina gets back and yes bring those chips, please.
+“I’m good, water would be great.
+I’ll definitely have wine when Regina gets back and yes bring those chips, please.”
+Uttered Sheryl.

 “We have done some changes in the kitchen as well, want to come and see it?”

-Sure Claudia, I said but I was a little hesitant because, I knew right there, was the door to the basement.
+“Sure Claudia” I said, but I was a little hesitant because, I knew right there, was the door to the basement.
 Claudia kept talking about the kitchen while I was staring at the door of the basement just thinking, is it really the same place I went before?
 She isn’t aware of the things I witness being there.

 “Are you sure you’re ok Sheryl?
 You seem a little distracted, I’m boring you with these stupid explanations, I’m sorry, architect sin!
 Part of my job is giving details to the extend to my customers so you understand you weren’t going to be an exception.”
+Uttered Claudia shyly.

-Don’t worry Claudia, is all good.
+“Don’t worry Claudia, is all good.
 I just been a little uneasy since my best friend passed away and honestly seen you guys together had brought me some kind of relief, that at least we had each other.
-Somehow, I blame myself for her death but I understand some things are just out of our hands.
+Somehow, I blame myself for her death but I understand some things are just out of our hands.”
+Expressed Sheryl.

 “I’m glad you understand the fact that things like that are just not in our control, all you can do is support people around you, be the best version of you to them and to yourself.”
+Uttered Claudia confidently.

 Claudia grabbed my hand while saying, “I know it might sound cliché but the truth is time is the only healer and hopefully we can become friends if you are ok with it of course.”

-I sighed while gazing at her and said, its more than a pleasure to have someone to at least talk to.
+I sighed while gazing at her and said, “It’s more than a pleasure to have someone to at least talk to”.
 We stared at each other for a bit to end up laughing at our mellowness.

-In our awkward moment, Regina got back and said, “hi girls, what was going on?
+In our awkward moment, Regina got back and said, “Hi girls, what was going on?
 I hope I didn’t interrupt anything you both seemed pretty intimate.”

-Not at all Regina, I said.
-We were actually talking about remodeling and somehow, I started remembering my best friend that passed away.
+“Not at all Regina” I said.
+“We were actually talking about remodeling and somehow, I started remembering my best friend that passed away”.

 “It’s ok Sheryl, I completely understand and honestly, I was just joking so no worries.
 I’m sorry about your loss but think about your new neighbors and soon good friends!”

-Aww thanks Regina, it means a lot to me.
-Hopefully someday we will have a long talk about Leann.
+“Aww thanks Regina, it means a lot to me.
+Hopefully someday we will have a long talk about Leann.”

 “That’s a beautiful name Sheryl, feel free to talk about her anytime you want and to share whatever you feel its ok or makes you feel better, trust me that’s the best way to heal and to move on after losing someone.
 I lost my mom long ago and I had no one to rely on but myself, my dad wasn’t present that much but things were tough for him too.”

-Thank you for sharing that Regina I know its intimate and it’s something you won’t share with anybody.
-I think that I can be honest with you both, I do want to talk about something with you girls and for some reason I feel I can trust you.
+“Thank you for sharing that Regina I know its intimate and it’s something you won’t share with anybody.
+I think that I can be honest with you both, I do want to talk about something with you girls and for some reason I feel I can trust you.”